-- (A) Objection by Trial Counsel.
-During examination of a witness, trial counsel may object to any question or line of inquiry that may require the witness to disclose government information not previously found admissible if such information has been or is reasonably likely to be the subject of a claim of privilege under this rule. - (B) Action by Military Judge.
+(A) Objection by Trial Counsel.
+During examination of a witness, trial counsel may object to any question or line of inquiry that may require the witness to disclose government information not previously found admissible if such information has been or is reasonably likely to be the subject of a claim of privilege under this rule.

+(B) Action by Military Judge.
 Following such an objection, the military judge must take such suitable action to determine whether the response is admissible as will safeguard against the compromise of any government information.
-Such action may include requiring trial counsel to provide the military judge with a proffer of the witness's response to the question or line of inquiry and requiring the accused to provide the military judge with a proffer of the nature of the information sought to be elicited by the accused.
-Upon request, the military judge may accept an ex parte proffer by trial counsel to the extent necessary to protect government information from disclosure. - (m) Record of Trial.
-If under this rule any information is withheld from the accused, the accused objects to such withholding, and the trial is continued to an adjudication of guilt of the accused, the entire unaltered text of the relevant documents as well as the prosecution's motion and any materials submitted in support thereof must be sealed in accordance with R.C.M.
-1103A and attached to the record of trial as an appellate exhibit.
-Such material must be made available to reviewing authorities in closed proceedings for the purpose of reviewing the determination of the military judge.
+Such action may include requiring trial counsel to provide the military judge with a proffer of the witness' response to the question or line of inquiry and requiring the accused to provide the military judge with a proffer of the nature of the information sought to be elicited by the accused.
+Upon request, the military judge may accept an ex parte proffer by trial counsel to the extent necessary to protect government information from disclosure.

+(m) Record of Trial.
+If under this rule any information is reviewed in camera by the military judge and withheld from the accused, the accused objects to such withholding, and the trial continues to an adjudication of guilt of the accused, the entire unaltered text of the relevant documents as well as any motions and any materials submitted in support thereof must be sealed in accordance with R.C.M.
+701(g)(2) or 1113 and attached to the record of trial as an appellate exhibit.
+Such material will be made available to reviewing and appellate authorities in accordance with R.C.M.
+1113.